reubenharry/website/content/blog/irony.md

 		To see why, consider the effect of saying ``I hated the play''

 **Sarcasm is a way to be informative about the common ground**

+use conditions:

+The idea of the paper is to *formalize* this intuition, and turn it into a precise model.

+I'm a big fan of this kind of exercise, and a large part of the reason is this project:
+	you don't really understand something unless

+	That applies to programming, of course, and our model is a program (see section TODO)

+	but here I mean it philosophically:
+		it's very hard to track down the inconsistencies in your idea without making it precise.

+What's nice about this formalization is that it leads to some very cool predictions about the right contexts in which to use sarcasm, corresponding to the mysterious looking figure below:

+FIGURE

+But in order to say exactly what I mean by that, I'll need to be a little more concrete.

+Here's the idea.
+Let's view a common ground as

+	...a prior

+	...a prior over priors
+	i.e. a hyperprior

+bernoulli example...

+There's a lot of possible hyperpriors; the points in the heatmap TODO correspond to a subset of them.

+In particular...

+So when is

 This leads to two intuitive predictions about when it makes sense to use sarcasm: